 CLINICAL GENOMICS FORUM:

 Monthly case discussions are based on unanswered questions raised by OncoDNA/Oncomine, BRCA/Invitae, MammaPrint/BluePrint, etc. test reports that in turn provide valuable insight for introduction of a mixed methods study design into student training and clinician education.
 Questions asked when unexpected genetic results are obtained, translates into a better understanding of clinical dilemmas that can be addressed responsively by combining qualitative analysis (using a case study approach) with a quantitative research component.
 This involves extended laboratory testing using whole exome or long-range nanopore sequencing, coupled with data mining using sophisticated online tools.

 In this context, bone health was studied in postmenopausal breast cancer patients treated by surgeon and charity runner, Dr Karin Baatjes.
 Her research led to the development of a three-pronged clinical management approach, incorporating whole exome sequencing (WES).
-With this pathology-supported genetic testing approach moderate- to high-risk genes, as well as low-penetrance variants in key disease pathways shared by many non-communicable diseases (NCDs), could be assessed simultaneously for clinical relevance to: 1) familial risk, 2) modifiable lifestyle and environmental triggers, and 3) therapy-induced co-morbidities.
+With this pathology-supported genetic testing approach moderate- to high-risk genes, as well as low-penetrance variants in key disease pathways shared by many non-communicable diseases (NCDs), could be assessed simultaneously for clinical relevance to: 1) familial risk, 2) modifiable lifestyle and environmental triggers, and 3) treatment failure or therapy-induced co-morbidities.

 10th GENETALK EVENT: